Yay! We bring to you the latest Nigerian native attire styles for Ladies and Men!

 They designed a lot of dresses with open shoulders and made them come back in style.
 A lot of trendy styles were also made using Ankara.
 Yes, Ankara’s are a huge part of Nigerian native attire styles.

-Off shoulder Ankara gowns are of different types; they can be made with thin straps, made to be tied at the back or completely without them.
+Off-shoulder Ankara gowns styles are of different types; they can be made with thin straps, made to be tied at the back or completely without them.

 Such dresses can also have a corset.
 The necklines could be semicircular, V-shaped or in the form of a heart.

 If you choose to go without using gele, you leave your hair open and rock any of these beautiful hairstyles for ladies, and rock your native attire.

 A long native dress is a superb choice for evening attires.
 A style with open shoulders brings more royalty and femininity to your look.

 No matter the patterns on the fabric, it’s still all about your taste.
 You may like bright outfits; go for Ankara fabrics that have large multicolored geometric pattern.

 If you prefer to create a delicate and refined image, choose a fabric with small, floral ornaments.
 Got that?
 Let’s look at more native wears for ladies.